-To display the current response, click Plot Current Response in the Response Optimization tab or the Figure tab of the Design Optimization tool.
+To display the current response, click Plot Model Response in the Response Optimization tab of the Response Optimization tool.
 The current response appears as a thick line.

 To turn on, or off, the display of the response signal at intermediate steps during the optimization, right-click within the white space in the plot and select Responses > Show Iteration Responses.
 The response at an intermediate step is based on parameter values at that intermediate point in the optimization.

 Right-click the white space in a plot and select Axes Properties to open the Property Editor dialog box.

 This figure shows the Property Editor dialog box for a step response.

 In general, you can change the following properties of response plots.